 - 2.1 Drip Strip.
 Drip strip shall be hot dipped galvanized steel with a minimum of 22 gage. - 3.0 CONSTRUCTION.
 The Contractor shall bear full responsibility and expense for any and all damage to the structure, should such damage result from the Contractor's actions. - 3.1 Installation of Drip Strip.
-Install drip strip between railing mounting brackets, as detailed, along the full length of each side of the bridge.
+Install lower drip strip, as detailed, along the full length of each side of the bridge.
 If splices are required in the lower drip strip, tightly butt the individual pieces together, do not lap.
+Install a 1'-6" long upper drip strip at each railing post.

-For concrete decks/slabs: Bend down strip at 90° against the inside face of the forms before concrete is placed.
-After the forms are removed, bend the drip strip into the final position of 45° as shown in the attached details.
+For concrete decks/slabs: Bend up strips at 90° against the inside face of the forms before concrete is placed.
+After the forms are removed, bend the drip strips into the final position of 45° as shown in the attached detail drawing.
 Use care when stripping formwork so as not to damage or wrinkle the drip strip.
 To further ensure that wrinkling of the strips does not occur, use an adequate length backup bar during the bending out operation.

 For asphalt overlays: Prior to placing the asphalt overlay, install the bent drip strips along the edge of the prestressed box beam as shown.
-Fasten the drip strips with (11⁄2" length, 3/32" shank diameter) button head spikes with deformed shanks or expansion anchors at 1'-6" c/c max.
+Fasten the drip strips with (11/4" length, 3/32" shank diameter) button head spikes with deformed shanks or expansion anchors at 1'-6" c/c max.
 All installation devices shall be galvanized or stainless steel.
 Other similar devices shall not be used unless approved by the Engineer.